-Reflexology is ancient art practiced for several Millennia.
-It was initially practiced in ancient Chinese cultures, ancient Indian people and the Indians.
+Reflexology is an ancient art practiced for several Millennia.
+It was initially practiced in ancient Chinese cultures, ancient Indian people, and the Indians.
 The therapy came to the West in 1913 by Dr. William Fitzgerald.
-He noticed that when you pressed on certain body parts, it had an anesthetic effect on specific body areas.
+He noticed that when you pressed on specific body parts, it had an anesthetic effect on particular body areas.